godinhojoao/tucanno-guara/README.md

 - `build`: creates the production build version
 - `lint`: runs the linter in all components and pages
 - `lint-fix`: fix all linter erros automatically
-- `test-unit`: runs jest to run all unitary tests
+- `test`: runs jest to run all tests

 <p align="center">Made by João Godinho</p>